tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

 then _p_'s Tendermint decides block _v_ and finalizes consensus for height _h_ in the following way

-1. _p_ panics if the following does not hold
-    * _p_ has prevoted or precommitted for $\bot$ in round _r_, height _h_, if and only if $v = \bot$
-2. _p_'s Tendermint persists _v_ as decision for height _h_.
+1. _p_'s Tendermint persists _v_ as decision for height _h_.
-3. _p_'s Tendermint locks the mempool -- no calls to checkTx on new transactions.
+2. _p_'s Tendermint locks the mempool -- no calls to checkTx on new transactions.
-4. _p_'s Tendermint calls `RequestFinalizeBlock` with _id(v)_.
+3. _p_'s Tendermint calls `RequestFinalizeBlock` with _id(v)_.
 The call is synchronous.
-5. _p_'s Application processes block _v_, received in a previous call to `RequestProcessProposal`.
+4. _p_'s Application processes block _v_, received in a previous call to `RequestProcessProposal`.
-6. _p_'s Application commits and persists the state resulting from processing the block.
+5. _p_'s Application commits and persists the state resulting from processing the block.
-7. _p_'s Application calculates and returns the _AppHash_, along with an array of arrays of bytes representing the output of each of the transactions
+6. _p_'s Application calculates and returns the _AppHash_, along with an array of arrays of bytes representing the output of each of the transactions
-8. _p_'s Tendermint hashes the array of transaction outputs and stores it in _ResultHash_
+7. _p_'s Tendermint hashes the array of transaction outputs and stores it in _ResultHash_
-9. _p_'s Tendermint persists _AppHash_ and _ResultHash_
+8. _p_'s Tendermint persists _AppHash_ and _ResultHash_
-10. _p_'s Tendermint unlocks the mempool -- newly received transactions can now be checked.
+9. _p_'s Tendermint unlocks the mempool -- newly received transactions can now be checked.
-11. _p_'s starts consensus for a new height _h+1_, round 0
+10. _p_'s starts consensus for a new height _h+1_, round 0

-Step 1 above helps protect agains non-deterministic implementations of _ProcessPropoasl_ and _VerifyVoteExtension_.

-### [Points unclear/to discuss further]
+### [Points to discuss further]

-#### Dev's v4 changes (a.k.a. _multithreaded ABCI++_)

->**BEGIN TODO**
->Comments on the "fork-join" mechanism
+#### Byzantine proposer

+>**TODO** [From Josef] We should understand the influence of equivocation on proposals in ABCI++
 >
->* So far, the operation mode for ABCI has been mainly synchronous.
-The most notable exception is: checkTx (deliverTx is not really async).
->  Calls to checkTx can afford to be async because checkTx provides no strong properties: checkTx returning Accept does not guarantee the Tx's validity when it makes it into a block.
->* AFAIU: The "join" part has two aims in the pseudocode (v4):
->   * early collection and treatment of evidences.
-See comments above
->   * influencing the precommit to be sent (whether _id(v)_ or `nil`)
+>N.B.#1: If Byzantine proposer proposes both A and B in the same round, today we might only receive A (proposal) and not B (due to p2p implementation)
 >
->* Several issues we need to fully understand
->   * Changing ABCI from sync to async may have unintended side effects on both sides.
-We are introducing concurrency in the API that affects the logic of consensus
->   * If App is late in providing the result, Tendermint may advance to r=1, thus forking a new ProcessProposal in parallel --> even more time to complete --> vicious circle
->   * But, the main issue we'd need to overcome is the possibility that the value rejected by _ProcessProposal_ gets locked by $f + 1$ correct processes in that round
->     * In this case (according to Tendermint algorithm's proof) no other value can be decided.
-Liveness breaks down!
->     * About introducing $\bot$ here to fix liveness, I don't think it works (unlike at prevote step) as $\bot$ is considered "just another" value you can decide on,
->       so it must follow the same rules to get locked and then decided (but the rejected value is already locked!)
+>Sergio: some thoughts:
 >
->**END TODO**

-#### Separation of `VerifyHeader` and `ProcessProposal`

->**TODO** My interpretation of Dev's pseudo code is that it only makes sense if using the "fork-join" mechanism.
-So this discussion should be carried out after the one above

-#### Byzantine proposer

-[From Josef] We should understand the influence of equivocation on proposals in ABCI++

-N.B.#1: If Byzantine proposer proposes both A and B in the same round, today we might only receive A (proposal) and not B

-Sergio: preliminary thoughts:

-[Thought 1] If Tendermint delivers all proposals from a Byzantine proposer _p_ in _h_ and _r_ to the App, we're vulnerable to DoS, as _p_ can send as many as it wishes
+>[Thought 1] If Tendermint delivers all proposals from a Byzantine proposer _p_ in _h_ and _r_ to the App, we're vulnerable to DoS attacks,
+>as _p_ can send as many as it wishes:
+>

-* Assuming N.B.#1 above gets "fixed" (A and B get delivered by p2p)
+>* Assuming N.B.#1 above gets "fixed" (A and B get delivered by p2p)
-* Assuming here an App in "same-block execution" mode, i.e., it fully executes the proposed block at _ProcessProposal_ time
+>* Assuming the App fully executes the proposed block at _ProcessProposal_ time

-So probably we are better off if we do not "fix" N.B.#1.

-* or, a way to fix it would be to only deliver the first proposal to arrive to the Application, and use the others just to submit evidence

-[Thought 2] _ProcessProposal_ is exposed to arbitrary input, yet it should still behave deterministically.

-* In ABCI, this is also the case upon (BeginBlock, [DeliverTx], EndBlock, Commit).
-The difference is that, at the end of the block we have the "protection" of the AppHash, and ResultsHash to guard against non-determinism.
-* Here, arbitrary proposals that "uncover" non-determinism issues in the _ProcessProposal_ code compromise consensus's liveness
-* Any ideas what we can do here?
-(I have the impression $\bot$ helps here only partially)
+>
+>So, whenever N.B.#1 is "fixed" at p2p level, we need to ensure that only the the first proposal in round _r_, height _h_
+>gets delivered to the Application.
+Any subsequent proposal for that round should just be used to submit evidence, but not given to the App.
+>

-[Thought 3] In terms of the consensus's safety properties, as far as pure equivocation on proposals is concerned, I think we are OK since Tendermint builds on a Byzantine failure model.
+>[Thought 2] In terms of the consensus's safety properties, as far as pure equivocation on proposals is concerned,
+>I think we are OK as long as _f<n/3_.

 #### `ProcessProposal`'s timeout (a.k.a.
 Zarko's Github comment)